 Springdale Country Club

 You’ll find this gem of a course in the shadow of famous Cold Mountain.
 This recently redesigned course provides plenty of challenges along the way, but still finds a way to keep you relaxed and refreshed from hole to hole.
-Just make sure you’re mentally prepared to take on “The Spasm” on hole 4, a famously unpredictable hole that will likely leave you frustrated and determined to conquer it.
+Just make sure you’re mentally prepared to take on “The Spasm” on hole 4, a famously unpredictable hole that’s proven difficult—but not impossible—to conquer.
 The lodging options and dining spots on site were also recently updated to add a modern touch to the club’s rich history.
 If you’re lucky enough to be here on Friday or Saturday night, you’ll catch some local live music to start your weekend off on a high note.
 Check out their hole-by-hole breakdown here, and as they say, “May the course be with you.”